A Perron-Frobenius type result for integer maps and applications: Conclusion Open questions

 \section{Conclusion \& Open questions}

-This note extends results from the Perron-Frobenius theory to a discrete setting, and discusses some of the applications of such extensions.
+This paper extends results from the Perron\textendash Frobenius theory to a discrete setting and discusses some of the applications of such extensions.
 We believe that further progress can be made in this direction.
 In particular, the following questions remain open.

 We do not know whether for some classes of maps one can obtain a stronger quantitative bound in Theorem~\ref{main thm}.

 As noted in Remark~\ref{rem choice}, the choice of the $\ell_1$ norm is essential in the proof of Theorem~\ref{main thm}.
 This is in contrast to the case of maps on $\R_+^d$~\cites{Koh82, Kra86}, where any norm can be used.
 It would be interesting to know whether one can obtain approximate eigenvectors without using a specific norm.